 By the end of the 13th century, Berwick upon Tweed (now part of England) had developed as the main port of Scotland.

-The export of wool despatched from the Border Abbeys to Bruges to be turned into cloth by Flemish weavers was particularly important.
+The export of wool dispatched from the Border Abbeys to Bruges to be turned into cloth by Flemish weavers was particularly important.

-However, its destruction by England’s king, Edward I in 1296, allowed Leith to take advantage of its misfortune and gradually develop to become the most important port in the country.
+However, its destruction by England’s king, Edward I in 1296, allowed Leith to take advantage of its misfortune and gradually become the most important port in the country.

 Wars of Independence